Sinus MRI scanMRI of the sinuses; Magnetic resonance imaging - sinuses; Maxillary sinus MRI

 - Loss of smell

-- Nasal airway blockage that doesn't get better with treatment
+- Nasal airway blockage that does not get better with treatment

 - Repeated bloody noses (epistaxis)